swarmcity/boardwalk-ts/README.md

 Frank is on /new-request, filling in the description: "Translate my 1 page manifesto from English to Dutch." and the amount: "20 DAI".
 Frank sets the request's location to "Worldwide".

-After submitting his request, he sees it on page /hashtag (of #Settler).
+After submitting his request, he sees it on page /marketplace (of #Settler).
 Frank taps on his item to see the detail.
-In the detail, he finds and then grabs the shareable link and posts it on Facebook.
+In the detail, he finds and then grabs the shareable link and posts it around the web.

 Who, oh who, will respond to Frank's request?